flownative/flow-google-cloudstorage/README.md

 [packagist]: https://img.shields.io/packagist/v/flownative/google-cloudstorage.svg

-# Google Cloud Storage Adaptor for Neos 2.x and Flow 3.x
+# Google Cloud Storage Adaptor for Neos 2.x/3.x and Flow 3.x/4.x

 This [Flow](https://flow.neos.io) package allows you to store assets (resources) in [Google Cloud Storage](https://cloud.google.com/storage/) and publish resources to GCS.
 Because [Neos CMS](https://www.neos.io) is using Flow's resource management under the hood, this adaptor also works nicely for all kinds of assets in Neos.

-NOTE: This package is in beta stage.
-It works fine for some, but there is little real-world experience with it yet.

 ## Key Features